wipfli/edit/README.md

 # edit

-Edit data stored on ballometer.io
+Node express server for editing data on a ballometer server

 ## Installation